New Orleans, Louisiana

 For a more sobering experience, popular attractions include the Hurricane Katrina Tour and the National World War II Museum.
 The Hurricane Katrina Tour provides an educational lesson about the history and topography of New Orleans while visiting the devastated neighborhoods and levee that “breached”.
 To order a wheelchair accessible bus, the tour requires 72 hours advance notice.

-Another point of interest to visit with a scooter rental in New Orleans is the Riverwalk Marketplace Mall.
+Another point of interest to visit with a mobility scooter rental in New Orleans is the Riverwalk Marketplace Mall.
 With its 140 shops and restaurants, it is the premier retail attraction in New Orleans.
 Spanish Plaza, a colorfully tiled fountain, is right outside the entrance.
 The Aquarium of the Americas and an IMAX theatre, two other interesting attractions, anchor one end of the Plaza.
 Whether you’re sailing out of the Port of New Orleans or experiencing Mardi Gras, spending time in The Big Easy, will be a memorable trip.

 Cruise Lines out of the Port of New Orleans: Carnival, Royal Caribbean

 Interesting Fact: Louisiana is the only state in the union that does not have counties.
 Its political subdivisions are called parishes.